-This Santa Claus horror movie stars wrestler Bill Goldberg as the not-so-jolly chap.
+This Santa Claus horror movie stars wrestler Bill Goldberg as the not-so-jolly elf.
 This terrifying iteration of Santa was born of Satan, through a virgin birth meaning that Santa is the Antichrist.
 According to the film, Christmas was the day of slaying for Santa until A.D.
 1005 when an angel defeated him in a match and sentenced him to deliver presents.
-That meant Santa was bounded not to kill anyone until 2005—coincidentally, the year of this film.
+That meant Santa was bounded not to kill anyone until 2005.
+But all bets are off during Christmas 2005.
 Freed from his sentence, Santa goes hog-wild, killing people around the world.

 The Nightmare Before Christmas